faros-ai/faros-events-cli/README.md

     __Allowed Values:__ Success, Failed, Canceled, Queued, Running, Unknown, Custom

 1. `FAROS_VCS_SOURCE` / `--vcs_source "<vcs_source>"`
-    The version control source system that stores the code that is being built (i.e. GitHub) TODO: Check semantics
+    The version control source system that stores the code that is being built. (i.e. GitHub, GitLab, Bitbucket) Please note that this field is case sensitive.
+If you have a feed that connects to one of these sources, this name must match exactly to be correctly associated.

 1. `FAROS_VCS_ORG` / `--vcs_org "<vcs_org>"`
     The unique organization within the version control source system that contains the code that is being built. (i.e. faros-ai) TODO: Is it always called an org in the other systems.
 Add a table for equivalences across VCS systems